eVocaTiv/evocativ/README.md

 *Other Hobbies*

 I'm a connoisseur of music, and a part-time bassist.
-Presently I'm teaching myself music theory and things like how to produce tracks using a DAW.
+I'm also fascinated by Korean culture and have been learning Korean!

 ### Ways to reach me 📫